wahack/kamechan-fe/README.md

 The web interface section of [https://app.kamechan.xyz]

-This is a small part of the code open for hackerson and has not yet been fully open-sourced.
+This is a small part of the code open for hackerson.

 The workflow engine part is under heavy development, and not open sourced yet